 - use HTML when possible;

-- write links so that they contain information about the link
+- attempt to write hyperlinks so that they contain information about the link

 - do not include audio or videos files that open immediately when the page loads; when possible, set links to outside files of this type to hold until activated by the user;